Mark Pretti Nature Tours, L.L.C.

 Exploring the Natural Wonders of Planet Earth

 Mark Pretti is a perpetual student of nature as well as a humble teacher focusing on birds, general natural history, and conservation.
-In addition to birds of southeast Arizona and the neotropics, my other interests and areas of expertise include the identification and ecology of plants, mammals, reptiles, amphibians, and insects, with a particular interest in ecological relationships and conservation.
+In addition to the birds of southeast Arizona and the neotropics, my other interests and areas of expertise include the identification and ecology of plants, mammals, reptiles, amphibians, and insects, with a particular interest in ecological relationships and conservation.

-Along with my wife, Karen, I worked as a birding and natural history guide at the Cristalino Jungle Lodge in the southern Amazon as well as in other locations in Mato Grosso, Brazil for three months in 2004 and again for four months in 2006.
-In addition to our Brazilian travels, I've had the good fortune in recent years to have made about 50 trips to Mexico, several dozen trips to Belize, and trips to Costa Rica, Peru, Ecuador, and Uganda where I've greatly enjoyed seeing, enjoying, and learning about the birds and natural history of these wonderful places.
-I have a B.S. in Zoology and have led birding and natural history trips in Arizona and south of the border since 1997.
+Along with Karen, I've worked as a birding and natural history guide at the Cristalino Jungle Lodge in the southern Amazon of Mato Grosso, Brazil for three months in 2004 and again for four months in 2006.
+In addition to our Brazilian guiding, I've had the good fortune to have led many trips in Arizona, several in Jamaica, and well over one hundred and fifty trips in various Latin American countries - Mexico, Belize, Ecuador, Panama, Colombia, Costa Rica, and Brazil.
+Our personal travel has taken us to Australia, Northern India, Southern India, Sri Lanka, the Andaman Islands, Borneo, Uganda, South Africa, Madagascar, Morocco, Ghana, Peru, and Chile where we've greatly enjoyed seeing, enjoying, and learning about the birds, natural history, and culture of these wonderful places.
+When not in the field with my binoculars, I'm usually getting my endorphin fix by swimming, mountain biking, or riding our tandem.

 My focus on unique experiences, small group size, and love of learning and teaching has created memorable natural adventures in some of Earth's most beautiful and wildlife-rich landscapes.